 In the early 1990s, under Bishop Bruce Schultz, the diocese compiled the first Strategic Plan, which according to the General Secretary of General Synod, The Reverend Dr Bruce Kaye, was a first for an Australian Diocese.
 The plan not only attempted to clarify the roles of various officers and bodies of the diocese but also provided a common understanding of the vision, mission directions and strategies.
 The Strategic Plan was later revised to meet changing concepts and situations, under the title of “Embracing the Spirit of Christ in our time” having the two goals of developing and resourcing innovative models of mission and ministry and growing and resourcing our leadership capability.

 In common with much of Australia, the population has shifted towards the coast and has concentrated into the larger towns and cities.
 Some ten rural inland parishes have been closed, with their people placed under the care of neighbouring urban parishes.
 In 1979 there were 130 worship centres.
-In 2018, the diocese consisted 28 parishes with 68 Anglican churches in use.
+In 2023, the diocese consisted 22 parishes 3 ministry districts with 47 Anglican churches in use.

 While there is much to rejoice and give thanks about in the 104 years of the Grafton diocese and in the pioneering years leading up to it, there has unfortunately been times and actions that has caused hurt to the people for which the church should be showing care and shame on the church in general.
 Bishop Donald Shearman has now been deposed from Holy Orders for abusing a pastoral relationship.